viamrobotics/docs/docs/components/board/jetson.md

 {{% /alert %}}

-Configure a `jetson` board to integrate an [NVIDIA Jetson Orin Module and Developer Kit](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/jetson-orin/), [NVIDIA Jetson AGX](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/jetson-agx-xavier/), or [NVIDIA Jetson Nano](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/jetson-nano/) into your robot:
+Configure a `jetson` board to integrate an [NVIDIA Jetson Orin Module and Developer Kit](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/jetson-orin/), [NVIDIA Jetson AGX](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/jetson-agx-xavier/), or [NVIDIA Jetson Nano](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/jetson-nano/) into your machine:

 {{< tabs >}}
 {{% tab name="Config Builder" %}}

-Navigate to the **Config** tab of your robot's page in [the Viam app](https://app.viam.com).
+Navigate to the **Config** tab of your machine's page in [the Viam app](https://app.viam.com).
 Click on the **Components** subtab and click **Create component**.
 Select the `board` type, then select the `jetson` model.
 Enter a name for your board and click **Create**.